blburns/PyDock/DOCUMENTATION/web-servers.md

 # Web Servers

-Pydock includes Nginx as a reverse proxy and web server.
+PyDock includes Nginx as a reverse proxy and web server.

 ## Nginx